Portable-Network-Archive/Portable-Network-Archive-Specification/compression_algorithms/index.md

 ## 5. Compression algorithms

+PNA allows the use of multiple compression algorithms.
+This is designed to achieve high performance by switching compression algorithms depending on the intended use and environment.

 ### 5.1.
 Deflate

 PNA compression method 0 specifies deflate/inflate compression with a sliding window of at most 32768 bytes.
 Deflate compression is an LZ77 derivative used in zip, gzip, pkzip, and related programs.
 Extensive research has been done supporting its patent-free status.
 Portable C implementations are freely available.